 In the same meta-analysis that looked at fatty acid composition, organic dairy was found to have slightly lower iodine and selenium levels, but higher iron and vitamin E levels (4).
 The authors of the study suggest that the iodine concentrations in conventional milk may be too high in animals receiving large amounts of fortified feed.
 On the other hand, organic dairy systems support a higher intake of natural alpha-tocopherol (vitamin E) and carotenoids (precursors to vitamin E), which surpasses the amount of vitamin E that conventional dairy animals get from synthetic alpha-tocopherol (7).

 A different meta-analysis conducted in 2012 found that organic dairy had significantly higher levels of protein than conventional dairy (8).

-Organic and conventional meats also differ regarding antibiotic use.
-Antibiotics are used in conventional meat production as a means to promote growth.
 For many years, farmers did not know why antibiotics helped to make animals larger, only that they worked!
 We now know that it is their devastating effect on the gut microbiota, the microbes that inhabit the intestines, that produces this effect.
 By essentially inducing a state of chronic microbial dysbiosis, or an altered gut community, the antibiotics increase the amount of energy that the animals can harvest from the same quantity of food (9).
 Ironically, most people never think that the same agents that fatten up meat animals (antibiotics, grains) will likely also cause weight gain in humans.